ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

 GUI in Automation
 -----------------

-By default, if Motor-CAD is launched by an external script, the GUI is not shown.
+If Motor-CAD is launched by an external script then by default the GUI is not shown.
 This improves the speed of startup and decrease the memory usage while scripting.
 If the GUI is required during scripting, for example for troubleshooting or to script UI commands (e.g. taking screenshots from Motor-CAD), this option can be enabled.
 This setting applies to all instances of this Motor-CAD version.